-Support Secure Remote Working Tools: During a period such as the current one when people are working from homes and settings and installing basic tools such as VPNs and MFA, security and admin teams should make available extra capacity.
+Support Secure Remote Working Tools: During a period such as the current one when people are working from home and settings and installing basic tools such as VPNs and MFA, security and admin teams should make available extra capacity.
 Also, the security teams of a company must be available on calls for providing support sought out by an employee.

 Test Incident-Response (IR) and Business Continuity (BC) Plans: To find weak points in your IR and BC or disaster recovery (DR) plans must be adjusted and tested as the organizations might have to tweak them in the current crisis conditions.

-Expand Monitoring: As the cyberattacks are on the rise in the current period, it is required that the scope of organization-wide monitoring activities must be widened.
-Widening of the protection activities is also important because basic boundary protection mechanisms, such as proxies, web gateways, or network detection systems (IDS) will not secure users working remotely.
+Expand Monitoring: As cyberattacks are on the rise in the current period, it is required that the scope of organization-wide monitoring activities must be widened.
+Widening the protection activities is also important because basic boundary protection mechanisms, such as proxies, web gateways, or network detection systems (IDS) will not secure users working remotely.

-Conclusively, securing the remote working arrangements during the current environment is very important for business continuity.
+Conclusively, securing remote working arrangements during the current environment is very important for business continuity.
 The actions outlined so far are not exhaustive but cover a lot of ground and are essential to maintain the continuity in the operations of an organization and save it from unexpected disruptions caused by cyberattacks.